This year has brought a lot of tough, new challenges, one after another.

 - received a job offer before the viva and started the new role straight away

-- gained the opportunity to work as an editor of an edited volume and wrote my chapter
+- gained the opportunity to work as an editor

 Hidden under these small successes were unsuccessful parts.
 I started applying for academic positions in November last year and submitted four applications between November and April, all of which were unsuccessful.
-The job-hunting period was very stressful, and there always were so many worries in my head.
+The job-hunting period was very stressful, and there were always so many worries in my head.
 After my fifth application and the very first interview I was granted, I received the offer in July.

 A student’s letter